discord-jar/discord.jar/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please either DM Seailz#0001 or me@ioyo.dev
+To report a vulnerability, please either DM `Seailz#0001` on Discord.